 A kg of beef for a maund of paddy!

-Kamal Mia, a farmer in Gazipur's Sreepur upazila, went to a local market yesterday to sell a maund of paddy to buy meat and other essentials as he was expecting guests.
+Kamal Mia, a farmer in Gazipur's Sreepur upazila, went to a local market recently to sell a maund of paddy to buy meat and other essentials as he was expecting guests.

-However, all his hopes and plans went out the window as soon he came to know that he would only get Tk 800 for the crop.
+However, all his hopes and plans went out of the window as soon as he came to know that he would only get Tk 800 for the crop.

 His disappointment became despair when he could only afford a kilogramme of beef (priced at Tk 750 per kilo) with the money.